Dental Caries Treatment in India - Causes and How to Prevent it

 Radiographs or x-rays are not just better at detecting hidden caries; they are also useful to judge the extent of destruction to the tooth.
 If cavities are identified, they may be treated using a variety of micro-invasive or non-invasive techniques such as sealing and remineralization.
 In case of extensive decay though, a crown restoration or root canal may be done.

-The various methods of dental caries treatment have been discussed in more detail below.
+The various methods of treatment for dental caries have been discussed in more detail below.

-The following are the dental caries treatment options that may be suggested depending on the diagnosis of dental caries which aims at reversing dental caries:
+The following are the treatment options that may be suggested depending on the diagnosis of dental caries which aims at reversing dental caries:

-Dentists in India typically recommend periodic fluoride dental caries treatments for patients who do not get enough fluoride through drinking water, foods, toothpaste, mouth rinse or other dietary supplements.
+Dentists in India typically recommend periodic fluoride treatments for patients who do not get enough fluoride through drinking water, foods, toothpaste, mouth rinse or other dietary supplements.

 If tooth decay has progressed beyond the early stages and the tooth has a small hole or cavity, it may be repaired with a filling.
 Dental caries filling or restoration for dental caries is usually made of various materials including porcelain, tooth-colored composite resins, or dental amalgam.

-For teeth that have severe dental caries and are extensively decayed or cracked, dentists may recommend prosthetic restorations or dental crowns on account of dental caries treatment.
+For teeth that have severe dental caries and are extensively decayed or cracked, dentists may recommend prosthetic restorations or dental crowns.
 These crowns are primarily placed to protect and encase weak teeth that have extensive fillings, cracks, or holes.
 Each crown is custom made to perfectly fit over the original tooth and may be made of different materials including gold, ceramic, resin or porcelain fused to metal.

 Root canal or endodontic dental caries treatment is recommended for tooth decay in adults.
 This is usually done when a tooth is badly damaged or infected.
 During a root canal treatment, the pulp of the affected tooth will be removed, and the inside of the tooth will be cleaned, disinfected, filled and sealed.
 The tooth may also be fitted with a dental crown for protection.